MRChemSoft/mrchem/doc/users/user_ref.rst

               **Default** ``user['PCM']['Permittivity']['epsilon_out']['static']``

-   :D_H_screening: Parameters for the debye-huckel screening factor
+   :D_H_screening: Parameters for the Debye-Huckel screening factor

       :red:`Keywords`
        :ion_strength: Ionic strength of the electrolyte in mol/L. This represents the concentration of the ions in the bulk solvent.